CleverInsight/sparx-cli/README.md

-# sparx-io
+# sparx-cli
-Sparx IO is an async customizable API server for faster deployment of ML, DL, NLP models via YAML
+Sparx CLI is an commandline utility to generate async customizable API server for faster deployment of ML, DL, NLP models via YAML

 ### Commands:
 - `sparx new create` Create new API app scaffolding.